lrochette/sweagle-ansible/README.md

 It supports :
 -	Installation with or without prerequisites
 -	Independent installation of each component or full install
 -	Idem potent, in case of error, correct, then restart script
 -	Initialisation of Vault with automatic capture of init token in SWEAGLE config and automatic unseal
 -	Full silent install or interactive mode (for example, if you don’t put a license key, it will ask for it)
+- All in one server installation or multi-servers splitted by component
 - Installation from local package (when no access to Internet from hosts)
+  - with full scope for Red Hat family, and limited scope for Debian

 ## Prerequisites:
 - Ansible 2.4 or higher + package sshpass